darkobits/ts/README.md

 # Conventions

-Projects that use `ts` should adhere to the following conventions:
+Projects that use `ts` should adhere to / assume the following conventions:

 * Source files should be contained in a root directory named `src`.
 * Source files will be transpiled to a root directory named `dist`.
+(This directory should be added to `.gitignore`.)
-* Changelogs will be written to a root file named `CHANGELOG.md`.
+* Change logs will be written to a root file named `CHANGELOG.md`.
 * Path mapping is set up such that `src` is treated as a root.
 For example, to import a file at `src/lib/utils.ts` from anywhere in your project, you would
   write: